akhilaraj06/Ecommerce-devops-project/README.md

 - Hands-on learning project for **DevOps and Observability**.
 - Demonstrates **tracing, metrics, and logging** in a microservices environment.
 - Implements **Docker, Kubernetes**, and **OpenTelemetry** integrations.
-- Serves as a portfolio project to show practical DevOps skills.

 ---